 Beyond geography and topography, the people of Trentino have the greatest impact on the quality and quantity of the region’s food and products.
 During our trip, we interacted with generations of Trentino locals who were proud and happy to share their stories.

 Trentino locals welcomed us with open arms.
-We visited their kitchens as well as their fields.
+We visited them in their kitchens as well as their fields.
 We also drank wine with them and enjoyed the tasty food they served.

 By the end of our week in Trentino, we may have needed an occasional break from risotto and gnocchi but we never tired of wines like Trentodoc, the area’s answer to France’s champagne and our new favorite summer sparkler.